swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondefuserpickup.md

 ---

 # OnDefuserPickup
-This event is triggered when defuser_pickup is triggered
+This event is triggered when defuser_pickup is triggered.
 ::: tabs
 @tab Lua
 ```lua